-This program is designed for transfer to a program in communications and media at a bachelor's degree-granting institution.
-The Communications Option in Media includes three possible areas of focus: Audio, Film and Television, and Multimedia.
-This option is ideal for students who want to immerse themselves in the study of traditional and emerging media and gain skills necessary to pursue further study in the areas of television, film, and audio production.
+Communications Option in Media includes three possible areas of focus: Audio, Film and Television, and Multimedia.
+This option is ideal for students who want to immerse themselves in the study of traditional and emerging media and gain skills necessary to pursue further study in the area of television, film, and audio production.